NU-Digital-Cultures/Trout/README.md

 Over time, we updated this [flow diagram](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Direction/ScopeOfProject.md) to capture the full scope of our project.
 <br>

-Alongside discussions with eachother and the creation of offline and online ['to-do' lists](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Management/Updated%20to%20do%20list.md), we more formally documented our individual taks using a Gantt chart as a [project timeline](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Management/ProjectTimeline.md).
+Alongside discussions with each other and the creation of offline and online ['to-do' lists](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Management/Updated%20to%20do%20list.md), we more formally documented our individual tasks using a Gantt chart as a [project timeline](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Management/ProjectTimeline.md).
 <br>

 ## Tenant Talk's Design Process